Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 ## Finding a value with the `index()` method

-The `.index()` method allows you to find the index where a value is placed in a list.
-If the value exists in the list, then the method will return an integer equal to the index.
-If it doesn't exist, then the method won't return something like `-1`; it'll just give you a `ValueError`.
+The `.index()` method returns the value of the first index where the method's argument can be found.
+However, if the argument can't be found, the method won't return `-1`.
+Instead, it will give you a `ValueError`, so be careful when using it.

-If the value you're looking for appears multiple times, then the method will just return the first index where it can be found.

 ## Adding values to lists with the `.append()` and `.insert()` methods

-The `.append()` method is basically the same as running the `+=` operator on a list.
+The `.append()` method is basically the same as running the `+` or `+=` operators on a list.
 However, there is a slight difference. `[1] + [2]` results in `[1, 2]` – the values from the second list are plucked out and placed at the end of the first one.
 However, `[1].append([2])` results in `[1, [2]]` – the second list is kept intact, and the entire thing gets appended to the end.